thebasicbones/boo-skeleton/CONTRIBUTING.md

 ### Release Automation

-The project includes a GitHub Actions workflow (`.github/workflows/release.yml`) that automates parts of the release process:
+The project includes a GitHub Actions workflow (`.github/workflows/release.yml`) that automates the release process:

 - Triggers on version tag pushes (v*.*.*)
+- Validates version format and consistency
-- Runs full test suite
+- Runs full test suite on multiple Python versions
-- Builds documentation
+- Builds Sphinx documentation
+- Extracts changelog entries for the version
-- Creates GitHub release with changelog
+- Creates GitHub release with release notes and documentation archive

 To use the automated workflow: